Deep-Symmetry/afterglow-max/README.md

 > use an updated version in Max.
 The compiled jar file is set up to be
 > ignored by git.
 This makes working from source much more convenient.

+## Troubleshooting

+When afterglow-max has important events to report, or encounters problems, it writes log entries to the normal Max console; that's the first place to look when something seems not to be working right.
+Following normal Max conventions, errors have a red background.

+Since afterglow-max attempts things at frequent intervals, it throttles its output to the Max console, and limits the number of entries it creates there per minute.
+So if something is going wrong frequently, you may miss log entries in the console.
+And that is not the best place to try to read a Clojure stack trace even whent there is only one to look at.
+You can find more complete logs in the directory `MaxPackage/afterglow-max/logs/`.

+The Open Lighting Architecture's
+[web interface](http://localhost:9090/new/#/), which you can find on port 9090 of the machine running afterglow-max if you installed it in the normal way, can be useful in troubleshooting as well.
+You can see if the universes that afterglow-max is expecting to interact with actually exist, are configured to talk to the lighting interfaces you expect, and are sending DMX channel values that seem reasonable.

 ## License

 <img align="right" alt="Deep Symmetry" src="doc/assets/DS-logo-bw-200-padded-left.png">